sksamuel/samstack/README.md

 ## Libraries

 * Kotlin - Running the latest Kotlin release.
-* [ktor](https://ktor.io/) a Jetbrains Kotlin based HTTP framework that natively supports coroutines.
-Provides http-as-a-function (almost), and a great in-memory test server.
-Lacks swagger integration.
+* [Verx](https://vertx.io/) a lightning fast HTTP framework that routinely tops the Java performance metrics at TechEmpower.
+Offers coroutine support for Kotlin integration.
+Is simple to use and easy to create some scaffolding around to test locally.
 * [Hoplite](https://github.com/sksamuel/hoplite) a Kotlin data-class-as-config loader that provides cascading fallback of config files.
 Config is loaded in regular data classes that you define and can pass about.
 This allows for easy testing, as you can provide test-time values by simply creating instances of those data classes.